 The franchise, including the first film, are also fairly criticized for emphasizing special FX, both CGI and practical, over its inconsistent characterizations (the good: Sam Neill’s Alan Grant, Jeff Goldbum’s Ian Malcolm, Richard Attenborough’s John Hammond, Samuel L. Jackson’s Ray Arnold; the bad: Laura Dern’s Ellie Sattler, Joseph Mazzello and Ariana Richard’s Lex and Tim Murphy, respectively, and Martin Ferrero’s Donald Gennaro) and truncated story, the latter a true departure from the edgier, darker novel.
 All the JPW sequels are considered lesser than the classic original and have made less money when adjusted for inflation, though that doesn’t stop fans from arguing which sequels are worse than others for no reason at all.

-Since I have already argued in support of Jurassic World as an effective throwback meta-commentary on the original’s success, not to mention 2000-2010s soft reboots in general, I will focus on the JPW films whose negative feedback has been more universal than divisive.
+Since I have already argued in support of Jurassic World as an effective throwback meta-commentary on the original’s success, not to mention 2000-2010s soft reboots in general, I will focus on the JPW films whose negative feedback has been more universal.
 The “original sequels,” The Lost World (LW) and Jurassic Park III (JP3), are often summarized as a bunch of side characters wandering around the woods (re: Hawaii) for a couple hours with occasional interruptions by dinosaurs.
 Every now and then, a telegraphed dino attack is capped by the original attacker being eaten by a bigger dinosaur.
 That’s about as diverse and complex as we get as far as set-pieces go, save for baffling sequences like Kelly Curtis (Vanessa Lee Chester) kicking a velociraptor out a window with gymnastics and a tyrannosaurus rampaging through downtown San Diego, King Kong (2005)-style.

 Other than the first two sequels’ repetitive, lackadaisical narrative structure and bland pacing, their main problems have to do with tonal whiplash.
 Well choreographed, intense set-pieces are interrupted by bad jokes, inappropriate quips, or characters that feel like they walked out of a different movie (e.g. Vince Vaughn, who disappears from LW’s final act and is singlehandedly responsible for every death in that film, William H. Macy and Tea Leoni as irritating suburban divorcees in JP3).
 Furthermore, both films’ near constant sense of survivalist dread clashes with hamfisted “life finds a way”-sequences appreciating the dinosaurs’ supposed majesty in lame, misguided attempts to recall the original’s naturalist themes.
 Natural though their behavior may be, it’s weird to juxtapose “wonder” of this prehistoric ecosystem with a pair of tyrannosaurs gratuitously tearing a heroic — not villainous — supporting character in half before devouring him.